-The Durham Museum’s digital learning program offers unique opportunities for learners of all ages.
-Taught by educators, these engaging and interactive classes follow National and State Social Studies Standards and are filled with primary sources featuring artifacts, videos and photographs along with pre- and post-visit activities.
+The Durham Museum’s award-winning digital learning program offers unique opportunities to learners of all ages.
+Taught by museum educators, these engaging and interactive classes following national and state Social Studies standards and feature artifacts, photographs, and a live look at the museum’s exhibitions and displays.

+Virtual field trips can be scheduled at a date and time of your choosing.
+Each session lasts 30 minutes and repeat sessions are encouraged!
+Each virtual field trip also includes a curriculum guide with standards, recommended resources and pre-visit and post-visit activities.
 All digital learning programs are provided at no cost thanks to our generous museum supporters and underwriters.
-You can help us continue making these opportunities possible by becoming a member or supporting our annual fund campaign today!
+You can help us continue making these opportunities possible by becoming a member or supporting our annual fund today!

 Building of the Transcontinental Railroad (Recommended for Grades 4-8)